FOSSEE/st-scripts/getting_started_with_strings/script.rst

 ..
 R8

 Now 'a' is a string variable.
 String is a collection of characters.
-In addition string is an immutable collection which means that the string cannot be modified after it is created.So all the operations that are applicable to any other immutable collection in Python, works on strings as well.
-Hence we can add two strings
+In addition string is an immutable collection which means that the string cannot be modified after it is created.So all the operations that are applicable to any other immutable collection in Python, works on strings as well.Hence we can add two strings

 ..
 L8
 ::